 Ernest Johnson, Missouri

-Ernest Lee Johnson is scheduled to be executed at 6 pm local time, on Tuesday, October 5, 2021, at the Eastern Reception, Diagnostic, and Corrections Center in Bonne Terre, Missouri.
-Sixty-one-year-old Ernest is convicted of murdering 46-year-old Mary Bratcher, 58-year-old Fred Jones, and 57-year-old Mabel Scruggs during the robbery of a convenience store on February 12, 1994, in Columbia, Missouri.
-Ernest has spent the last 26 years of his life on Missouri’s death row.
+The state of Missouri has carried out the execution of Ernest Lee Johnson on Tuesday, October 5, 2021.
+Ernest was pronounced dead at 6:11 pm local time, inside the execution chamber at the Eastern Reception, Diagnostic, and Corrections Center in Bonne Terre, Missouri.
+He was 61 years of age.
+Ernest was convicted of murdering 46-year-old Mary Bratcher, 58-year-old Fred Jones, and 57-year-old Mabel Scruggs during a convenience store robbery on February 12, 1994, in Columbia, Missouri.
+Ernest spent the last 26 years of his life on Missouri’s death row.

 Ernest Johnson was born to alcoholic parents.
 His mother drank while she was pregnant with Ernest.
 His parents often physically fought.
 Ernest’s mother burned down the shack where they lived twice.
 His father would chase after his wife, shooting at her.
 Ernest’s father also chased and shot at the children.
 Ernest and his siblings had an unstable childhood, frequently moving.
 He and his siblings were also physically abused.
 Ernest was small for his age and left school after the 6th grade.
 He did not receive medical treatment for any illness or injury as a child, including when he lost consciousness after falling off a wagon and hitting his head.
 When living with his mother, Ernest was encouraged to prostitute himself.
 He received drugs and alcohol as a reward, leading to him becoming an addict.